 Hiccups of the Apollo 15 mission

-The rover is stuck: When the astronauts went for their first moonwalk, they found out the rover was stuck to the Falcon because of the rough landing.
+The rover is stuck: When the astronauts went for their first moonwalk, they found out the rover (lunar vehicle) was stuck to the Falcon because of the rough landing.
 After a few tries, they were able to detach it.

 Heartbeat: during each of the three walks on the Moon, Houston noticed that Scott’s and Irwin’s heartbeats were irregular.
 Irwin probably had a mild heart attack on the way back to the Earth and died of another heart attack 20 years later.